ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 fresh at `time(RG_v)` by verifying that `time(RG_v)-time(NS_v) < Threshold`.

-The Verifier cannot, however, simply rely on a Nonce to determine whether the value of a claim is recent, since the claim value might have been generated long before the nonce was sent by the Verifier.
+The Verifier cannot, however, simply rely on a Nonce to determine whether the value of a Claim is recent, since the Claim value might have been generated long before the nonce was sent by the Verifier.
 However, if the Verifier decides that the Attester can be trusted to correctly provide the delta `time(EG_a)-time(VG_a)`, then it can determine recency